-For white slave owners, the threat of revolt was a very real problem.
-Resistance by slaves was costly as it affected production.
-It was also potentially very dangerous - on the plantations slaves greatly outnumbered their white 'masters' and the owners may have felt physically threatened by this.
+For white slave owners, the threat of revolt seemd a very real problem.
+Resistance by enslaved people was costly as it affected production.
+On the plantations, enslaved people greatly outnumbered their white 'masters' and the owners may have felt physically threatened by this.

-In 1742, while taking on slaves in the Sierra Leone River, the vessel the Jolly Batchelor was attacked and captured by the enslaved African people who were being loaded on board.
-The crew were killed in the fighting, the Africans stripped the vessel of its rigging and sails and freed the other Africans in the hold.
+In 1742, while docked in the Sierra Leone River, the vessel the Jolly Batchelor was attacked and captured by the enslaved African people who were being loaded on board.
+The crew were killed in the fighting.
+The African people stripped the vessel of its rigging and sails and freed the other people who were captive in the hold.
 They then abandoned the ship.

-Some African slaves on the plantations fought for their freedom by using passive resistance (working slowly) or running away.
+Some enslaved people on the plantations fought for their freedom by using passive resistance (working slowly) or running away.
 The number of runaways came to be seen by slave owners as such a serious problem that most West Indian islands passed laws to deal with this and other forms of resistance.

 Examples of such laws are: